sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 PO BOX 1058 San Francisco, CA 94110
 ```

-If multiple consecutive addresses are captured in a single extracted key/value  pair, Sensible returns multiple addresses.
+If consecutive addresses are captured in a single extracted key/value pair, Sensible returns multiple addresses.

 This type **doesn't** match text  that lacks a zip code, such as `11 Center Street, Amherst, MA`.